-David Marshall, who resigned as Chief Minister on 7 June 1956 after the talks he initiated with the British for self-governance broke down, challenged opposition leader Lee Kuan Yew to resign and each recontest their respective constituencies.
-Lee accepted and was successfully returned in his seat but Marshall took to temporary retirement from politics instead, pressured by rife speculations of bloodly street protests.
-Around that time, three LF Assembly Members were either expelled or had resigned from their party while independent AM M. P. D. Nair joined LF.
-In Marshall's place, LF fielded another candidate but victory went to the new LSP, formed by the merger of PP and DP, which hoped to seize this by-election opportunity to stage a strong comeback.
-LSP had gained one AM and lost one, with independent R. Jumabhoy joining and Lim Cher Keng, formerly from DP, resigning.
-SMU was expelled from the UMNO-MCA-SMU alliance for breaching an agreement to stay away from the BE.
+David Marshall resigned as Chief Minister on 7 June 1956 after the discussions he initiated with the British for self-governance broke down.
+His successor, Lim Yew Hock, led another delegation that included opposition leader Lee Kuan Yew.
+Marshall derided Lee for compromising on British terms and challenged that they should resign and recontest their respective constituencies, in which Lee accepted.
+Lee was successfully returned but Marshall made a temporary retirement from politics instead, pressured by speculations that bloodly street protests would soon break out.
+LF fielded another candidate in Marshall's place but victory went to the new LSP, formed by the merger of PP and DP.
+By that time, three LF Assembly Members were either expelled or had resigned from their party, while independent AM M. P. D. Nair had joined.
+LSP gained one AM and lost one, with independent R. Jumabhoy joining and Lim Cher Keng, formerly from DP, resigning.
+MU was expelled by UMNO and MCA from their alliance for breaching an agreement to stay away from the election.
 Its sole AM supported the expulsion and defected to UMNO.

 Writ of election: 3 May 1957 [Fri]

 Election deposit: $500